 Supported as the only kind of hygienic macros: Bigloo

-is a hybrid low/high-level macro system that is standardized in R6RS.
+Syntax-case is a hybrid low/high-level macro system that is standardized in R6RS.

-The test used here is (define-syntax x (lambda (x) (syntax-case x () ((x y) (syntax y)))))
+The test used here is (define-syntax x (lambda (x) (syntax-case x () ((x y) (syntax y))))),

-which is exactly equivalent to the syntax-rules
+which is exactly equivalent to the syntax-rules macro used above.

 Supported: Chibi (incomplete), Gambit, Kawa, SISC, SXM, and all R6RS implementations: Racket, Guile, Chez, Vicare, Larceny (SRFI 72, buggy), Ypsilon, Mosh, IronScheme, SXM, Sagittarius, Loko